poelstra/ts-stream/README.md

 A number of methods are still marked as experimental (and basically undocumented nor unit-tested).
 They need to be refined (probably by making a few examples with them) or removed.
-Also some smaller things may change, such as the 'grouping'/naming of certain functionality (especially Stream and Transform and their `map` etc).

 # TODO

-- More and better documentation, mostly updating the examples and including docs on abort handling, error best-practices, etc.
-- More unit tests, cleanup of existing ones (all 'core' functionality is already 100% covered except filter(), aiming for 100% coverage though)
 - Set of 'standard' Transforms like Merge, Split, Queue, Batch, Limit, etc.
 - Wrappers for Node streams (some already done), iterators, etc.
 - Support transducers (if possible: need backpressure)